nova8yte/interview_cheat/README.md

 ## Warning

 This project is for entertainment purposes only.
 Do not use in actual interviews… unless the interviewer has a great sense of humor.
+## Pressure Mode
+Long-press the lightning icon in the Quiz tab to activate a 5 second multiple-choice round with vibration at 3 seconds.

+## CLI Drill
+Run `dart run bin/cheat_cli.dart` to practice from the terminal.
+Use `--tag=algo` to filter questions.